PatWie/saccade/README.md

 I plan to add CUDA for speed up some functions.

+## Get release as binary

+I have prepared a [pre-compile binary](https://github.com/PatWie/saccade/releases) for Ubuntu16.04.
+Static linking of Qt5.9 quite cumbersome, so until I figured out how to automate them with drone.io they will be published not on a regulary basis.
+You should try to build this from source.

 ## Install from Source

+See the [dockerfile](https://github.com/PatWie/saccade/blob/docker/.docker/dynamic/Dockerfile) for all commands.

 Assuming you are on Ubuntu 16.04 getting all dependencies is done by